-If you require a copy in large font or another format please contact the Undergraduate Programme Administrator.
+If you require a copy in large font or another format please contact the Undergraduate Programme Administrator for Biology and Biochemistry, Rachel Attenburrow.

 Every effort has been made to ensure that the information contained within this handbook is accurate and up-to-date.